 The Department of Natural Resources and Environmental Control is working to reverse the damage of the past and prevent any additional harm while sharing the dynamic beauty and function of wetlands with the people who live here.
 The Delaware Wetlands Conservation Strategy is a collaborative effort among DNREC, other State agencies, and conservation partners to slow wetland loss and improve existing wetland conditions.

 This strategy will guide improvement of Delaware’s wetland resources through increased agency coordination, data availability, education, monitoring, and restoration efforts.
 Initiatives will be implemented over the next five years and will be reevaluated in 2013.
-(The update has been delayed until Winter 2015 due to the Freshwater Wetlands Advisory Committee).
+(NOTE: The update has been delayed until Winter 2015 due to the Freshwater Wetlands Advisory Committee).

 The Delaware Wetlands Conservation Strategy outlines six goals to focus efforts with the aim of maximizing the use of resources to best protect wetland resources in the state and the services that they provide: